Insuring and shipping a luxury watch: Complete guide 2026

 Platform Seller Protection Details & Risks

-WeWatches ❌ None No insurance included or offered as an option for sellers.
+WeWatches ❌ None No insurance is included or offered as an option for sellers.

-Catawiki ⚠️ Limited Delivery insurance capped at €10,000, but with very restrictive conditions of application.
+Catawiki ⚠️ Limited Shipping insurance is capped at €10,000, but the terms and conditions are very restrictive.

-eBay ⚠️ Partial Seller protection program with limited warranty — does not replace dedicated shipping insurance.
+eBay ⚠️ Partial Seller Protection Program with Limited Warranty — does not replace a dedicated shipping insurance policy.

 What is Ad Valorem Insurance for Luxury Watches?